Enquiries: 01305 251150

 Coronary Heart Disease, Angioplasty and PCI

-Dorset County Hospital provides a full range of diagnostic and treatment services for all aspects and presentations of Coronary Heart Disease.
-Coronary Heart Disease (CHD) includes heart attacks and angina and usually presents with chest pain.
+Dorset County Hospital provides a full range of diagnostic and treatment services for all aspects and presentations of Coronary Heart Disease (CHD).
+CHD includes heart attacks and angina and usually presents with chest pain.

-We have a Rapid Access outpatient service is for GP referrals for stable patients with recent onset of chest pain.
-Patients are usually given an appointment within two weeks of referral.
+We have a Rapid Access outpatient service is for GP referrals or those that have been seen in the Emergency Department for stable patients with recent onset of chest pain.
+Patients are offered an appointment within five weeks of referral.

 Angioplasty is the procedure of inserting, then inflating, a small balloon in the blocked coronary artery to restore blood flow.
 A stent is a wire mesh tube, which is usually then placed into the previously blocked area to ensure it remains open.